stephenhutchings/flown/docs/_/notes/simplification.md

 ## Simplification

 Many flags use basic geometric constructions, but not all.
-For example, Belize, Bolivia, and Brunei feature complex illustrations and typography in their designs.
+[Belize](/flags/bz), [Bolivia](/flags/bo), and [Brunei](/flags/bn) feature complex illustrations and typography in their designs.
 Much of this detail is unnecessary when flags are displayed at small sizes.
 Moreover, the most complex of these designs take up hundreds of kilobytes, negating the advantages of the vector format.

 All flags are drawn on a 1200&times;720 unit grid.
 The large size of the grid allows pre-rounding to whole units without visually compromising each design.